Welcome page for international students

 While there is only one semester fee which includes services fees for each student, we highly recommend finding solutions to all your financial problems not just before starting your studies, but also before moving to Germany.
 The FAU Erlangen-Nürnberg does not have any funding available to support international students with their living costs or other expenses.
 For this reason, international students often receive either scholarships from their home country, the German state or use their own funds to finance their lives and studies.
 If you do not currently have a scholarship, the DAAD website can be a good place to start searching!

 Financial problems can cause huge problems in the long run that will not only affect your quality of living, health and mental wellbeing, but also your academic performance.
 For this reason, the FAU has a website dealing with the costs of studying which provides rough guidelines regarding monthly expenses, answers some frequently asked questions and also lists some of the options available regarding scholarships.
-Please note, however, that the list of the approximate costs of living is based on a study from 2016 and – especially with the current rates of inflation – outdated.
+Please note, however, that the list of the approximate costs of living is based on a study from 2021.
+It is primarily intended as a guide and estimate of the minimum funds you will need during the entire course of your studies!

 For any further questions, advice or more information, check out the website of the Student-Service-Center of the learning unit of Mathematics and Data Science.
 The Student-Service-Center – or SSC for short – is the best place to contact if you have any issues or questions that are not fully addressed or answered on the university’s websites and also provides counseling for personal issues.